multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 JavaScript, Ruby, R, Julia, Python, and in-memory SQL.

 Like every other panel, code panels must have a result.
 You can set the result using the `DM_setPanel` function.
-And you can fetch other panels' results using the `DM_getPanel` function.
+And you can fetch another panel's result using the `DM_getPanel` function.

 In-memory SQL code panels are the exception.
-These panels' results are set automatically to the result of the SQL query.
+Their result is set automatically to the result of their SQL query.
 You cannot use `DM_setPanel` in an in-memory SQL code panel.

 # Fetching another panel's result